Know the dangers of boilers and central heating

-A badly fitted or maintained boiler or gas appliance is a serious hazard to you and your family.
+A badly fitted or maintained boiler and central heating or gas appliance is a serious hazard to you and your family.
 If left unchecked, this can result in carbon monoxide poisoning, fires and even explosions.

 In the last three years, an estimated one in nine homes inspected by the Gas Safe Register has been found to have an unsafe gas appliance and one in eleven has an unsafe boiler.*

-A faulty boiler, or one that has a blocked or leaky flue, can release a poisonous gas called carbon monoxide.
+A faulty boiler, or one that has a blocked or leaky flue, can release a poisonous gas called carbon monoxide (CO).
 Breathing in carbon monoxide can make you unwell and being exposed to high concentrations can be fatal.

 As a backup, make sure audible carbon monoxide alarms are fitted near any gas appliances.
-When purchasing an alarm, always make sure it carries a British or European approval mark, such as a Kitemark and it is installed, checked and serviced in line with the manufacturer’s guidelines.
+When purchasing an alarm, make sure it carries a British or European approval mark, such as a Kitemark.
+It’s important that it is installed, checked and serviced in line with the manufacturer’s guidelines.

-As well as the dangers of CO, a gas leak from your central heating can cause a fire or explosion.
+As well as the dangers of carbon monoxide (CO), a gas leak from your central heating can cause a fire or explosion.
 This can result in catastrophic consequences.
 In June 2012, one gas blast on a street in Oldham, Greater Manchester, completely flattened three terraced houses and killed a child.

 When to call the experts